How to Connect to Trusted Mobile Hosts with URL Whitelisting on Android & iOS Apps

 Note: When adding URL whitelisting to your app’s secure communication protection layer, it’s crucial to include both a list of pre-approved website URLs and specify the DNS server for accurate IP address resolution.
 By incorporating both elements, app developers ensure not only that the app interacts with the intended websites but also that the pathway to these sites is secure and uncompromisable.

-Prerequisites for Using URL Whitelisting:
+Prerequisites for Using Appdome's URL Whitelisting Plugins:

 To use Appdome’s mobile app security build system to Add a list of approved, trusted website , you’ll need: